 So whilst you don’t need to get too bothered about your Pinterest views, having a high count certainly isn’t a bad thing!

 I’m going to give you a break down of what I do to reach this many people on Pinterest.
 (And the one thing everyone thinks that matters, which actually doesn’t) .

 So hopefully you will be able to grow your account too!

 Before you go racing forward, you need to take a step back and prepare your Pinterest account.
 Because if you haven’t done the right preparation, your account just cannot grow.

-It’ll show you step by step how to fully prepare your account for Pinterest success.
+It’s totally free, and it’ll show you step by step how to fully prepare your account for Pinterest success.